 The KS3 curriculum is taught in year seven, eight and until the February half term in year nine.
 We aim to stimulate the imagination of the pupils, and develop in them a passion for the subject through teaching KS3 science in an overtly enquiry based and practical style.
 There is an even mix of Biology, Chemistry and Physics – a full list of topics that are taught and in which year can be seen below.

-- Year 7 Ecology & Reproduction
+- Year 7 Cells and Reproduction

-- Year 9 Green Plants & Genetics & Evolution
+- Year 9 Green Plants and Genetics

 - Year 7 Chemical Reactions & Particle Theory

 - Year 8 Earth & Atmosphere and Elements, Mixtures & Compounds

 - Year 9 Chemical Reactions & Analytical Techniques

 - Year 9 Space & Electricity & Magnetism

 The most comprehensive and easily accessible and place for pupils to consolidate topics and prepare for test is on the BBC website as follows: